 This has been a big transition for me.
 I stopped doing CrossFit about 18 months ago, and focused strictly on Olympic lifting.
 Unfortunately, I hurt my back and missed nine months.

 The pain was so bad that I wondered if I would actually lift again.
 Fortunately, I healed up just fine and begin lifting in August.
+The supplements from Flexx Labs USA did nothing but help in my recuperation and retaining my lost strength.
 But I didn’t start picking up heavy weight until November.